Co-founder and Managing Director, Howard Delafield International (HDI)

-Susan Howard is a co-founder of Howard-Delafield International (HDI) and a behavioral scientist, educator, and innovator who teaches, mentors, and creates at the nexus of academia, industry, and entrepreneurship.
-She combines theories from the behavioral and social sciences with best practices from game-based learning technologies, human-centered design, social marketing, and business innovations to design solutions that address pressing health and environmental issues, both globally and locally.
+In her leadership role at HDI, Susan has secured and managed over $35 million in funding to design products, programs, and implement solutions globally that embody a systems-approach to problem-solving.
+She is a behavioral scientist, public health practitioner, educator, and innovator who teaches, mentors, and creates at the nexus of academia, industry, and entrepreneurship.
+She combines theories from the behavioral and social sciences with best practices from game-based learning technologies, human-centered design, direct to consumer marketing, and other business innovations to design solutions that address pressing health and environmental issues, both globally and locally.

 The daughter of Indian immigrants, Susan received her Master’s Degree in Public Health (MPH) from the University of Hawaii at Manoa with a dual specialization in Health Systems and Global Health, and her PhD with a research interest in the applications of game-based learning in One Health in the Environmental Science and Policy Department of George Mason University.
 She received her undergraduate degree in English from Wesleyan University.

-Complementing Susan’s academic background and professional experience, is her commitment to service that includes her active volunteer involvement with the National Park Service, where she earned recognition through the 2016 NPS Centennial Service Award.
+Complementing Susan’s academic background and professional experience is her commitment to service that includes her active volunteer involvement with the National Park Service, where she earned recognition through the 2016 NPS Centennial Service Award.

 An avid outdoors person, she enjoys hiking, biking, and ocean kayaking.
 Susan also is an amateur painter and supports artists both locally and internationally.